xapi-project/xapi-project.github.io/xapi/design/management-interface-on-vlan.md

   description: Initial version
 - revision_number: 2
   description: Addition of `networkd_db` update for Upgrade
+- revision_number: 3
+  description: More info on `networkd_db` and API Errors
 ---

 This document describes design details for the